AlexMercedCoder/tutorialblog/content/blog/2020/10JSObjects/index.md

 ```

-There are several other pre-made symbols which are used as object keys to manipulate how they behave, most famously, Symbol.iterator.
+There are several other pre-made symbols which are used as object keys to manipulate how different types behave, most famously, Symbol.iterator, which defines how an object is iterated in for/of loops.

 ## 4 - Generators